Fact vs. Truth vs. Story

-For instance What is Red?
+For instance, What is Red?
 Well depending on how you perceive the world, Red can still mean something different.
-So to someone who is color blind their RED may not be the same as your RED.
+So to someone who is color blind, their RED may not be the same as your RED.

 So questions which are dependent on your nature fall into the category of Inner Truth.

-So questions can have different answers depending if you are trying to answer relative to an Outer Truth or Inner Truth such as the “What is Red?” question illustrates.
+So questions can have different answers depending on if you are trying to answer relative to an Outer Truth or Inner Truth such as the “What is Red?” question illustrates.
 When considering this: of course a person can get stuck in endless loops chasing questions.
 A Taoist knows answers are infinite.
 A person can spend an entire lifetime chasing answers only to be left chasing after more.
 So a Taoist instead uses release as a way to work around this infinite chase.
 Release doesn’t require “answers” to work, it’s instead a process of letting go.
 Chasing answers often will cause additional problems to crop up.
 Yes at times knowing an answer can help a person resolve an issue.
 However, many times it’s easier and quicker to just release and move on.

 A problem is when a person tries to force questions which are strictly Inner Truth in nature as if they were Outer Truth problems.

-Taoist practice teaches a person how to only embrace ego lightly.
-In this manner Taoist practice resolves many questions into not mattering.
+Taoist practice teaches a person how only to embrace ego lightly.
+In this manner, Taoist practice resolves many questions into not mattering.

 This is very important and has implications for many other questions.